r-steroids/r-steroids.github.io/index.md

 Side effects of glucocorticoids can include fat gain (particularly trunk), muscle atrophy, weakened bones, and cataracts.

-### Anabolic Steroids (AAS)
+### Anabolic-Androgenic Steroids (AAS)

-A synthetic steroid hormone that resembles Testosterone in promoting the growth of muscle.
+Anabolic steroids (more formally anabolic-androgenic steroids, or AAS) are synthetic steroid hormone that resemble testosterone and promote the growth of muscle tissue.
 Such hormones are used medicinally to treat some forms of weight loss and by some athletes and others to enhance physical performance.
-The proper term for these compounds is Anabolic-Androgenic Steroids (AAS).

 **Use of anabolic steroids can have side effects including:**